photo by Lesley Clarke

 The Castle Inn is a striking white and black building at the top of Dirleton village green with a long and fascinating history.
 Its opening hours and facilities are subject to seasonal variations, so it is advisable to phone and check.

 The Water Tower

 A striking modern take on Dirleton’s vernacular building style, tucked into the centre of the village, this B&B has two rooms available and are happy to organise golf for guests.

-The Dirleton Gallery and Cafe
+The Amalfi Cafe

 Coffee in the Castle

 Coffee machine and maybe a chocolate bar to take into the stunning grounds.